judyfong/about/tech-resume.md

 #### Project: Máltækni fyrir íslensku 2022
 - Communicated with project collaborators and stakeholders
 - Ensured that the project milestones were met on time
+- Managed intern for the Samrómur Icelandic as a second language ASR recipe and dataset creation

 #### Project: CEF-Telecom National Language Technology Platform
 - Analyzed and managed budgets for conference